 Quick Summary: The ideal loft for beginners would be between 12-14 degrees due to slower swings.

 The best loft on your driver for beginners is dependent on the average club head speed generated but typically in this range I would recommend a beginner golfer purchasing a driver that is between 12-14 degrees in loft to get optimal ball distance.
-This loft would be recommended and allow beginners to find the best driver for a high handicapper.
+This loft would be recommended and allow beginners to find the best driver for a beginner.

 As your speed improves the loft of the driver should decrease in accordance to this.
 This will help to make sure that you maximize ball distance by using as much loft as you need.